 “We work with the courts and help these women by providing them with a place to live while they find work and get their lives back on track,” Sheppard said.

 The Jennifer House holds seven people.
 Some of the women have young children they bring into the transitional home with them.
-Women can stay at the shelter one year while they search for work, find a place to live, and get re-established in the community.
+Women can stay at the shelter 10-12 months while they search for work, find a place to live, and get re-established in the community.
 They are drug-tested periodically during their stay, and must remain clean to live there, Sheppard said.

-Because it’s difficult for women with criminal records to find jobs, Sheppard started Wanderlust to give them an opportunity to work at the coffee shop.
+Because it’s difficult for women with criminal records to find jobs, Sheppard started Wanderlust Kaffee to give them an opportunity to work at the coffee shop and have life long training as a barista.

 One hundred percent of the profit from the business goes to Jennifer House in support of the women who live there.
-A percentage of the proceeds from Huachuca Shuttle also go to the shelter, Sheppard said.
+Huachuca Shuttle also contributes annually since Jennifer House receives no federal funding, Sheppard said.
+They rely solely on the local community & organizations that assist.

-The coffee shop occupies one of five suites in a building that Sheppard and her husband purchased at 84 S. Second St., in Sierra Vista.
+The coffee shop & Break the Cycle Jam3s occupies two of five suites in a building that Sheppard and her husband purchased at 84 S. Second St., in Sierra Vista.
 Three of the suites are occupied by Sheppard for Huachuca Shuttle and her nonprofit ventures, while the other two are leased to other business owners.

 “Not all of the women who work here came through Jennifer House,” she said.
 “One of my employees is a young woman who was struggling to find work.
 She drives here from St. David, and is a wonderful employee.”